owncloud-archive/documentation/admin_manual/maintenance/upgrade.rst

   repositories to maintain their ownCloud servers, rather than the Open Build Service.
 Please see :doc:`../enterprise_installation/linux_installation` for more information.

+.. warning:: When upgrading from oC 9.0 to 9.1 with existing Calendars or Adressbooks please have a look at the :doc:`../release_notes` of oC 9.0 for important info about the needed migration steps during that upgrade.

 When an update is available for your ownCloud server, you will see a notification at the top of your ownCloud Web interface.
 When you click the notification it brings you here, to this page.